Discover everything you need to know to avoid the most common mistakes and become a successful life coach

 Step 5: Identify Your Services, Offerings, & Prices

-Once your business basics are in line, it’s time to get clear about how you’d love to serve the ideal clients you identified in the previous steps.
+Once your business basics are in line, it’s time to get clear about how you’d love to serve your ideal clients.

 Life coaches typically make money in 5 ways: